rbohl/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 ## Creating the Configuration Interface

-Creating a configuration interface adds a UI in settings.
+Defining configurable attributes in a configuration interface is enough to generate a configuration UI in [System Settings](../../../system-administration/configuring-liferay/system-settings.md).
 It also defines the attributes that are configurable.

-In the sample project, the E3Q3WebConfiguration.java file is the configuration interface.
+In the sample project, the `E3Q3WebConfiguration.java` file is the configuration interface.

 ```java
 @Meta.OCD(id = "com.acme.e3q3.web.internal.configuration.E3Q3WebConfiguration")